 A fantastic ‘neighbourhood eatery‘ offering ‘comfort classics and health inspired dishes’, The Counter House has an absolutely massive menu – packed full of comfort food, lighter dishes and tasty small plates.
 Think roast salmon, sriracha chicken, baked Thai crab fishcakes and spicy glazed tofu, as well as a number of tasty sharing dishes that are perfect for those who simply want a little taste while eating well.
 If you do decide to throw the whole health kick out of the window, TCH’s incredible Sunday roast is up there with the very best, piled high with veggies, proper succulent meat and a massive Yorkshire pud.
 The Counter House, 35 Blossom St, Ancoats, M4 6AJ.

-6. The Allotment Vegan Eatery
+5. The Allotment Vegan Eatery

 While vegan doesn’t necessarily mean ‘healthy’, at The Allotment, it kinda does.
 Focusing on plant-based and gluten-free dishes, guests can expect tons of seasonal produce – the kind of stuff you can really fill up on without feeling too bad afterwards.
 Using local and sustainable growers where possible, The Allotment offers plates such as tofu ramen, colourful salads, and a tofu coconut curry, as well as smaller, veggie-packed dishes such as tenderstem broccoli and chicory, cauliflower ‘wings’, and miso maple mushrooms.

-A favourite among the team here at Secret Manchester, NAM is a hidden gem within the uber-cool Ancoats community, offering authentic Vietnamese dishes.
+A favourite among the team here at Secret Manchester, NAM is a hidden gem within the now well-established Ancoats community, offering authentic Vietnamese dishes.
 Offering both small plates that you can really get stuck into – as well as bigger dishes of healthy Pho, Vermicelli noodles, salads and more – guests can tuck into summer rolls packed with veggies, yummy bao buns, and Vietnamese curries, with plenty of both protein-packed and veggie options available.
 NAM, Unit 2, 33 Blossom St, Ancoats, M4 6AJ.